BeetrootOrg/dotnet-0622/README.md

 ###user

 -PUT /api/users/ BODY - user details -> Reterns 204 No content
-GET /api/users/(master password) ->Reterns 200 OK /
-400 Not Found if no such user
--POST /api/users/(master password) ->Reterns 200 OK /
-400 Not Found if no such user
+-GET /api/users/(master password) ->Reterns 200 OK / 400 Not Found if no such user -POST /api/users/(master password) ->Reterns 200 OK / 400 Not Found if no such user

 ###password

 -PUT /api/password/ BODY - password details -> Reterns 204 No content
 -DELETE /api/password/(passwordId) - Reterns 204 No content
--GET /api/password/(passwordId) -> Reterns 200 OK /
-400 Not Found if no such password
+-GET /api/password/(passwordId) -> Reterns 200 OK / 400 Not Found if no such password
--POST /api/password/(passwordId) BODY - password details -> Reterns 200 OK /
-400 Not Found if no such password
+-POST /api/password/(passwordId) BODY - password details -> Reterns 200 OK / 400 Not Found if no such password

 ##Models